-Does my business need DBA Insurance?
-The answer to this question depends upon the location of the operation in which the contract takes place.
+A common question I get…Do we need DBA Insurance?
+Will I need defense base act insurance for all my government contracts?
+The answer depends on the location of the operation in which the contract takes place.
 For instance, if the contract work location(s) is within the United States, Defense Base Act insurance is NOT applicable.
 Standard state workers compensation programs will apply.

 Defense Base Act insurance is required for ALL US government contracts that operate outside the United States, including Guam and Puerto Rico as territories.
 Defense Base Act Insurance may be waived for certain countries based on the US Department of Labor website at DOL.gov.
 With a waiver, a company may be granted permission to provide an alternative to DBA insurance, such as self-insurance.
 The waiver is determined by the US Department of Labor after an application is filed and a determination is made.

 The premise for Defense Base Act insurance involving foreign operation locations outside the United States is quite simple.
 In general terms, it is a workers’ compensation program that is specifically designed for workers operating outside the United States since workers compensation is a state-based insurance program and will not extend benefits outside of the US.

 The insurance benefits under DBA are greater than domestic workers’ compensation, provided by means of a legislative act signed in 1942 that ensures US contractor’s recovery for injury and lost wages because of injury or illness.
 Since state workers compensation laws and programs are not applicable outside of the United States, this program is critical to the success and safety of your employee base.